LinguaTechnica/forms-routing/README.md

 *Step 1: The Basic App*
 * Open the app tests and use the stories to write failing tests for `AppComponent`
 * Create a new component `LoginFormComponent`
+* Add tests for `LoginFormComponent` before implementing features.

 Think about how the component needs to work and then, one test at a time, add each feature of it.

 *Step 2: The Subscribe Form*
 * Create  a new `SubscribeFormComponent`
-* Use the stories to write failing tests
+* Use the stories to write failing tests.

 Think about how the component needs to work and then, one test at a time, add each feature of it.